thepartly/reflectapi/docs/src/tutorial/adding-validation.md

 # Adding Validation

-Now that you have working endpoints, let's add comprehensive validation to make your API production-ready.
-ReflectAPI provides multiple layers of validation that work seamlessly with client generation.
+Now that you have working endpoints, let's add comprehensive validation to make your API production-ready. `reflectapi` provides multiple layers of validation that work seamlessly with client generation.

-## Types of Validation in ReflectAPI
+## Types of Validation in `reflectapi`

 1. **Schema-level validation** - Built into your type definitions
 2. **Serde validation** - Using serde attributes for serialization rules
 3. **Business logic validation** - Custom validation in your handlers
-4. **Schema validation** - Using the ReflectAPI builder's validation system
+4. **Schema validation** - Using the `reflectapi` builder's validation system

 ## Schema-Level Validation